 4. Autochthonous narrative forms

-Autochthonous people are those indigenous to the place they live, rather than descended from migrants or colonists.
-Regardless of geographical location, common autochthonous narrative forms are quite unlike any other forms — with the possible exception of avant-garde film.
+Autochthonous people are those native to the place they live rather than ‘just’ being born or engendered to the place they live.
+While my research is admittedly limited, regardless of geographical location, it appears that common autochthonous narrative forms are quite unlike any other forms — with the possible exception of avant-garde film.
 To illustrate: whereas many Hollywood films are all story and no plot (big visual plays for attention with little motivation) these narratives are, in effect, all plot and no story.
 While the plot points are offered, the actual interpretation of the ‘story’ is left entirely up to the reader.
 The prime narrative function; to equip the reader with the skills to ‘read’ and interpret signs and create their own stories.
 The key message is left entirely up to the reader to decide.
 These narrative forms are often an interactive, learning device with no ‘auteur’ — only, in effect, an audience.

 Applying these forms

 When discussing editorial strategy with clients, I sometimes show them my models as an ice-breaker.
 I ask them to visualise the structure behind their organisational storytelling and choose a narrative model they think best fits with their culture.
 My goal: to see if I can surface the implicit narrative form.